uit-hdl/chatbot-for-mental-health/prompts/mental-health/default-mode/chief_judge_default.md

 chatbot_message("That sounds like a great idea!
 Getting an exercise routine going is an excellent way to improve your mood and well being.")

-`¤:provide_feedback({{"evaluation": "WARNING", "rules_violated": "You are giving un-supported advice without informing the user or adding a disclaimer which violates rule  'SAFE_RELEVANT_HONEST'."}}):¤`
+`¤:provide_feedback({{"message_to_bot": "You are giving advice which is not supported by the source.
+It is common-sense, but you are not informing the user that your message is un-supported or encouraging verification by a health-care provider.
+Ensure strict adherence to this rule in your next message, and, prefferably, refrain from pursing this topic.", "evaluation": "WARNING"}}):¤`
 ```

 # Evaluation